tohojo/flent/doc/options.rst

    Filter the plot legend by the supplied regular expression.
 Note that for combining several plot results, the regular expression is also applied before the grouping logic, meaning that a too wide filter can mess up the grouping.

+.. option:: --filter-series=SERIES

+   Filter out specified series from plot.
+Can be specified multiple times.

+.. option:: --skip-missing-series

+   Skip missing series entirely from plots.
+Only works for bar plots.

+.. option:: --replace-legend=src=dest

+   Replace 'src' with 'dst' in legends.
+Can be specified multiple times.

 .. option:: --figure-width=FIG_WIDTH